Coolest, Funkiest Street in Town

 Smoothie Blues - breakfast/brunch, sandwiches (wholemeal/baguette/pitta), mexican and seasonal specials, all washed down with generously large, freshly-blended smoothies.
 A favourite hang-out of the local new-media people.

 Bake and Bite - sandwiches (on freshly baked wholesome breads), pies, mexican and breakfast dishes.
 Air-conditioned dining area as well as shaded outdoor seating.
 Bread and cookies to go.
+A while back it moved from it's location on the west of the street, to the east.
+You'll find the new place near Starbucks.

 Warm Up - supposedly the hottest place in town.
 The crowds here chill out to funk and jazz in the outdoor area, while inside the beats keep a trendy crowd on their feet.
 Sushi bar and a full restaurant, as well as anything you can think of to drink.